webot-solve/indigenousplantgo-app/README.md

 - The ability to draw poly-lines may be more managable using Open Street Maps (OSM) as the map provider instead of Google.
 [Documents](https://www.igismap.com/switching-between-google-maps-and-openstreetmap-in-react-native/)
 - For launching to the apple store, we recommend that a software developer investigates the requirements to launch the app in ["test flight mode"](https://developer.apple.com/testflight/)
 - Once the issues with Android (listed below under "known issues") have been addressed, we recommend that a software developer investigate the requirements to launch a "hidden" android app to the google play store.
-This can be done by publishing the app in "closed beta testing" mode.
+This can be done by publishing the app in "closed beta testing" mode. [stack exchange](https://gamedev.stackexchange.com/questions/131626/how-do-i-create-a-closed-beta-on-google-play)

 **Current Location**
 In development mode, the current location is set to BCIT's location.
 This setting can be turned off in `./src/controllers/map/MapCtrl.js`.